 By 1910, 1 Arlington was the home of Mrs. Celia E. Murray, who operated it as a lodging house.
 She continued to live there until about 1917, when she moved to 14 Newbury.

-By the 1917-1918 winter season, 1 Arlington was the home of William A. McCarthy, a frame gilder, and his wife, Mary J. (Barrett) McCarthy, who operated it as a lodging house.
+By the 1917-1918 winter season, 1 Arlington was the home of William Allen McCarthy, a picture frame gilder, and his wife, Mary J. (Barrett) McCarthy, who operated it as a lodging house.
 They previously had lived at 376 Newbury.
 They continued to live at 1 Arlington in 1920, but had moved to 31 Newbury by 1921.

 On August 12, 1920, 1 Arlington was acquired from the Cutter estate by attorney John D. Graham.
 On the same day, he transferred the property to the Roman Catholic Archbishop of Boston.